Superintendent of Public Works: John Greer Phone: 856-784-4697

 As you can see we have many important jobs to do.
 With our small staff of hard workers it’s Public Works goal is to provide the best possible service to our residents that is both affordable and cost effective.

-The Pine Hill Public Works (PHPW) department accepts items such as oil based paint, motor oil, antifreeze, empty propane cylinders, electronics, etc. (Latex paint is not a hazard and should be disposed of with your weekly trash)
+The Pine Hill Public Works Department accepts items such as oil based paint, motor oil, antifreeze, empty propane cylinders, electronics, etc. (Latex paint is not a hazard and should be disposed of with your weekly trash)

-Leaf collection will be posted on this web site and posted on street telephone poles at least one week in advance.
+Leaf collection will be posted on this website.
 Schedule will be followed as close as possible due to weather and equipment problems.

 Pile at curb, not out into street.
 NO sticks, NO trash or any other foreign objects mixed in with leafs.
-Debris of this kind will clog vacuum hose or damage vacuum unit.
-Leafs contaminated with debris will not be picked up.
+Debris of this kind will clog the vacuum hose or damage vacuum unit.
+Leaves contaminated with debris will not be picked up.

 Choose a location where vehicles will not be parked close by (keep at least 20 ft. away).
 Piles will NOT be picked up if any vehicles are in danger of being damaged by our vacuum equipment.

 Snow removal is done on a priority basis.
 Major arteries are done first so emergency vehicles can respond to calls.
 Secondary roads are done next and then residential back streets.
 Many people call to complain that the “plow truck went right by my street”.
 We can assure you the reason for this is because we must do the priority streets first.
 If they are not cleared nobody will move very far.

 For best plowing results on your street kindly remove your vehicle from the street.
 The fewer the obstacles the plow trucks have to go around the better and the wider a street can be cleared.
 Some road ways are marked as Snow Emergency Routes and no parking is permitted.
 Violators will be ticketed and towed at owners expense.